For some years I have been collaborating on code with my team using Git, following a practice called Continuous Integration (CI).

 Maintain a clean git history

 In some cases, we are working with more than one developer on the same feature branch.
 In that case frequently pulling and pushing code, to keep the central repository and your local working copy up-to-date, stays relevant.
 If your local working copy is ahead and the feature branch was updated by your colleague, you can pull and merge changes.
 Creating a new single commit with all changes.
 But this approach can pollute your git history quite a bit.
 It is hard for developers to understand what was included in the change and track who did it.
-Using a git pull –rebase is another way of merging the code, but lets you keep a clean git history.
-A git
+Using a git pull --rebase is another way of merging the code, but lets you keep a clean git history.
+A git pull --rebase fetches all commits first from the master and adds your local commits on top.
+Ending up in the same state of the code but maintaining a clean git history.

 Try it yourself